Homework Assignment #6 — Contribution

 - QA evidence.

-Evidence of your quality assurance activities.
+Evidence of your quality assurance activities and an associated

-This might include source code, links to source code of tests,
+Evidence might include source code, links to source code of tests,

 test results, comments from code reviews, reports from static or dynamic